The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 Historic

 Bread made from the second quality of flour, inferior to Manchet.
-A term in use from c1450 well into the 19th century (OED).
+(OED).

 For other traditional bread types, see: